 Robert Nowack ’75 teaches geophysics at Purdue University.

 Margaret Townsend ’75 is a research associate in geohydrology at the Kansas Geological Survey; she wrote a paper on identifying sources of nitrogen contamination in ground water.

-Karen Gold '74 teaches reading and math to adults at various levels of literacy in Atlanta.
+Karen Gold '74 teaches reading and math to adults at various levels of literacy for Literacy Action in Atlanta.

-John Aleinikoff '72 is a Senior Research Geologist with the U.S. Geological Survey.
+John Aleinikoff '72 worked as a Research Geologist with the U.S. Geological Survey.

-Richard Lundin '72 is president of Rich Ore Mining, Inc., a minerals prospecting and development company in California.
+Richard Lundin '72 is Vice President and Exploration Manager of Rich Ore Mining, Inc., a minerals prospecting and development company in California.
 His company has a fun story about a ghost gold mine in Arizona on its web site, in addition to a nice profile of Rich.

-Nancy Oda ’72 is an independent public relations and communications professional.
+Nancy Oda ’72 is an independent public relations and communications professional in New York.

 Dennis Nielson ’70 was the lead author on a study of the Mineral Mountains Intrusive Complex in Utah.

-David Love ’69 is a senior environmental geologist for the New Mexico Bureau of Geology and Natural Resources.
+David Love ’69 is Emeritus Principal Senior Environmental Geologist for the New Mexico Bureau of Geology and Natural Resources.

 Timothy Vick ’69 was an English major at Beloit, but he recently retired from his 36-year stint as Technical Director In Geology at Carleton College.
 Hooray for the liberal arts!